robert-nganga/art_generator/README.md

 The app communicates with the server using HTTP requests and JSON payloads.
 It sends a screenshot of the sketch to the server, and the server returns the resulting portrait in the form of a base64 String.

-The app was developed in Kotlin and makes use of various Android libraries and frameworks, such as the Android SDK, Retrofit.
+The app was developed in Kotlin and makes use of various Android libraries and frameworks, such as the Android SDK, and Retrofit.

 ## Demo
 ![](screenshots/Screenshot1.jpg)